-- Permit the student to register according to his or her proposed program of studies and class schedule; - Impose conditions on the student's enrollment: - Require that the student undergo further academic assessment prior to registration; - And/or refer the student for learning assistance and/or counseling during the subsequent quarter.
+- Permit the student to register according to his or her proposed program of studies and class schedule - Impose conditions on the student's enrollment - Require that the student undergo further academic assessment prior to registration - And/or refer the student for learning assistance and/or counseling during the subsequent quarter.

 A student re-enrolling following academic suspension re-enters on probation.
 The academic work of a student who enrolls at Tacoma Community College following a quarter or more of suspension will be closely monitored.
-If he or she fails to attain a quarterly grade point average of 2.00 or higher the succeeding quarter he or she is enrolled for 6 or more credits, the student re-admitted after suspension will be suspended for three (3) consecutive quarters.
+If he or she fails to attain a quarterly grade point average of 2.00 or higher the succeeding quarter he or she is enrolled for 6 or more credits after the 10th instructional day of that quarter, the student re-admitted after suspension will be suspended for three (3) consecutive quarters.